How community testing helps fight coronavirus

 - Walk or cycle if possible

-- Please wear a face covering to your appointment and keep a social distance if queuing
+- Please wear a face covering to your appointment and please keep a 2 metre distance from others

 Don’t attend the test site if you have been told to self-isolate by NHS Test and Trace or if you have any of the following symptoms, no matter how mild: